scipopt/gcg/doc/resources/devs/howtos/addstructure.md

 - Adjust the properties of the detector (see \ref DEC_PROPERTIES).
 - Define the detector data (see \ref DEC_DATA).
 This is optional.
 - Implement the interface methods (see \ref DEC_INTERFACE).
-- Implement the fundamental callback methods (see \ref DEC_FUNDAMENTALCALLBACKS).
+- Implement the fundamental callback methods (see ???).
 - Implement the additional callback methods (see \ref DEC_ADDITIONALCALLBACKS).
 This is optional.